YCChenVictor/blog-frontend/src/posts/software/database/main.md

 In this example, the query fetches 10 rows from the result set, starting from the 21st row (OFFSET 20).

-* Efficiency Considerations: While OFFSET is useful for implementing pagination, it can have efficiency considerations, especially when dealing with **large datasets**.
+* Efficiency Considerations: While OFFSET is useful for implementing pagination, it can have efficiency problems, especially when dealing with **large datasets**.
 As the OFFSET value increases, the database engine must skip more rows, which could lead to performance issues.
 This is because the database engine may need to fetch and discard rows before reaching the desired starting point.

 ##### Solutions